 An 'Organ with a harpsicall'. | |||

-1629 | Denmark House: Queen Henrietta Maria | ?Burward | Pro SC6/ChasI/1694 ( RECM V p.5) |
+1629 | Denmark House: Queen Henrietta Maria | Pro SC6/ChasI/1694 (RECM V, 5) | |

-This source, recording the tuning of an organ by Burward, dates from before the construction of the neighbouring Catholic chapel, so is likely to be a secular organ in style, although it might have been used in the temporary chapel set up within the house in 1626.
-It may also be the chamber organ on which Locke was recorded as playing in the new chapel after the Restoration. | |||
+This source, recording the tuning of an organ by Burward, dates from before the construction of the neighbouring Catholic chapel, so is likely to be a secular organ in style, although it might have been used in the temporary chapel set up within the house in 1626. | |||

-1629 | Salisbury, ChoristersÛª House, Parlour | Payne, I., The Will and Probate Inventory of John Holmes (d.1629): Instrumental Music at Winchester and Salisbury Cathedrals Revisited, The Antiquaries Journal 83, 369-96 (London: Society of Antiquaries of London, 2003) | |
+1629 | Salisbury, Choristers’ House, Parlour | Payne, I., The Will and Probate Inventory of John Holmes (d.1629): Instrumental Music at Winchester and Salisbury Cathedrals Revisited, The Antiquaries Journal 83, 369-96 (London: Society of Antiquaries of London, 2003) | |

 The inventory of John Holmes, organist of Salisbury Cathedral, recorded an organ and 'table board and 6 joyne stools' in the parlour of the choristers' house in 1629.
 These were evidently used for consort playing by the boys. | |||

-c.1629 | Chelsea House: Great Chamber | KAO U269/K293 | |
+c1629 | Chelsea House: Great Chamber | KAO U269/K293 | |

-The house was owned at this time by the politician and military leader the 1 st Duke of Hamilton, but little is known of the musical activity there despite the presence of two domestic organs. | |||
+The house was owned at this time by the politician and military leader the 1st Duke of Hamilton, but little is known of the musical activity there despite the presence listed here of two domestic organs. | |||

 1629 | Chelsea House: Dining room | KAO U269/K264 | |

-1630s | Kirby Hall, Northants | Wainwright, J., Musical Patronage in Seventeenth-Century England: Christopher, First Baron Hatton (1605-1670) (Aldershot: Scolar Press, 1997), pp.25-6 | |
+1630s | Kirby Hall, Northants | Wainwright, J., Musical Patronage in Seventeenth-Century England: Christopher, First Baron Hatton (1605-1670) (Aldershot: Scolar Press, 1997),25-6 | |

 This organ was associated with the significant collection of consort MSS amassed by the Hattons, much of which is extant.
 The organist and composer George Jeffreys was a member of the household. | |||

-c1630 | Little Gidding Manor, Cambs.Great Chamber | Blackstone, B., (Ed.), The Ferrar Papers (Cambridge: CUP, 1938), p.29 | |
+c1630 | Little Gidding Manor, Cambs.Great Chamber | Blackstone, B., (Ed.), The Ferrar Papers (Cambridge: CUP, 1938), 29 | |

 The household of Nicholas Ferrar is interesting for the strict and regular domestic devotions that took place there on the hour from 8am to 6pm every day.
-Many of these involved the organ in the accompaniment of psalms. | |||
+Many of these involved the organ in the accompaniment of psalms.
+See also c1637. | |||

-1630 | Hunstanton Hall, Norfolk | ?Dallam | Accounts quoted in Dunan-Page, A., and Lynch, B., (Eds.), Roger L'Estrange and the Making of Restoration Culture (Aldershot: Ashgate, 2008), pp.150-1 |
+1630 | Hunstanton Hall, Norfolk | Accounts quoted in Dunan-Page, A., and Lynch, B., (Eds.), Roger L'Estrange and the Making of Restoration Culture (Aldershot: Ashgate, 2008), 150-1 | |

-The earliest extant table organ and a highly significant survivor.
-The very low price of £11 prompts speculation that it was purchased second-hand and thus predates 1630.
+A highly significant survivor.
+The very low price of £11 prompts speculation that it was purchased second-hand and thus predates 1630 – or did more money come from another account?
 Associated with the extant and extensive L'Estrange MS collection (esp. works by Jenkins, who was resident) and probably played at Hunstanton by Thomas Brewer. | |||

 1630 | ?Hammersmith: Earl of Mulgrave | Bolton MSS Book 161 | |